-How to use Baking Soda and Vinegar to clean towels!
+How to Clean Towels using Baking Soda and Vinegar!

 He recommended I use baking soda and vinegar to get my washer really clean and then recommended I regularly use them on my towels to get rid of all the build up.
 He also recommended NOT using liquid fabric softener but I’ll save that post for another day.

-So do you want to know how to use baking soda and vinegar to clean towels?
+So do you want to know how to clean towels using baking soda and vinegar?
 I mean really get your towels awesomely clean?

 (please note – this isn’t a stain remover, it’s a rejuvenater, a refresher, it literally will make old towels feel and smell new again.)